The Stone House

 My approach to treatment is positive, strength-based and collaborative.
 Working in the psychotherapy field for over 25 years has taught me that the wisdom and capacity to heal lies within each of us, but we often need guidance in learning new tools and coping strategies in order to access this self-healing.

-In addition to the more traditional psychodynamic and cognitive-behavioral therapies, I also incorporate several other treatment modalities individually tailored to meet your needs, including Internal Family Systems (IFS) therapy, the Imago Relationship Therapy approach with couples, ADD/ADHD skills building, mindfulness meditation, Somatic Experiencing and Integrative Somatic Psychotherapy.
+In addition to the more traditional psychodynamic and cognitive-behavioral therapies, I also incorporate several other treatment modalities individually tailored to meet your needs, including Internal Family Systems (IFS) therapy, the Imago Relationship Therapy approach with couples, ADD/ADHD skills building, mindfulness meditation, Somatic Experiencing (SE) and Integral Somatic Psychology (ISP).

 There have been many recent discoveries in the area of mind-body psychotherapy.
 Our bodies and minds are designed for natural self-healing.
-Having trained in Somatic Experiencing (SE) and Integrative Somatic Psychotherapy (ISP), I offer my clients new methods for allowing the natural ability of the mind and body to heal itself.
+Having trained in Somatic Experiencing (SE) and Integral Somatic Psychology (ISP), I offer my clients new methods for allowing the natural ability of the mind and body to heal itself.

 Many people seek psychotherapy because they feel overwhelmed and because the emotions they are feeling – sadness, anxiety, anger, shame -- have become intolerable.

-Somatic Experiencing (SE) and Integrative Somatic Psychotherapy (ISP) are effective and comprehensive approaches that use awareness and gentle movement to increase the body’s capacity for coping.
+Somatic Experiencing (SE) and Integral Somatic Psychology (ISP) are effective and comprehensive approaches that use awareness and gentle movement to increase the body’s capacity for coping.
 This sets the conditions for natural self-healing to take place, leading to improved well-being.
 Improved well-being results in more meaningful connections in our relationships, our work and other aspects of our lives.
 This allows us to experience the true joy of being fully alive.

 Brian Douville, LCSW, SEP